 What is workforce planning?

-Workforce planning analyses the supply and demand of talent, enabling organizations to source the skills they need to meet critical goals.
+Workforce planning analyzes the supply and demand of talent, enabling organizations to source the skills they need to meet critical goals.
 Analysts typically assess current skill levels and forecast future needs.
 They use that analysis to create long-term strategies to avoid skill gaps and ensure operational success.

 7 benefits of workforce planning